ORIGYN-SA/og_svelte/README.md

 # IC + Svelte + TS + Vite + Tailwind

+### Purpose

+This repo provides an origyn implementation of a svelte based IC web Dapp.

 This template should help get you started developing with Svelte and TypeScript in Vite.

 ## Recommended IDE Setup